dgatf/msrc/README.md

 Compatible MCUs: ATMega328P, ATMega328PB, ATMega2560

+Implemented sensors:

+- ESC
+  - ESCs with serial telemetry (Hobbywing V3/V4/V5)
+  - ESC with PWM signal or phase sensor
+  - ESC Castle Link
+- GPS serial (NMEA)
+- I2C sensors: BMP280
+- Analog sensors: voltage, temperature, current, air speed

+All sensors are optional.
+Make the circuit with the desired sensors and enable them in the configuration, with a lua script if using smartport or in config.h for the rest of Rx protocols

+## 1. Boards

+### 1.1 MCU

+Compatible MCUs: ATMega328P, ATMega328PB, ATMega2560

 | MCU | Castle telemetry | UART(1) |
 | :---: | :---: | :---: |
 | ATMega328P | Unstable| 1 |